saltyorg/docs/docs/saltbox/inventory/index.md

 ```
 # Authelia App Bypass
-Some may not want the additional layer of security that Autheli supplies, good news is that it can be disabled with an simple override.
+Some may not want the additional layer of security that Authelia supplies, good news is that it can be disabled with a simple override.
 To determine which apps by default are included in Authelia, one can run this command or similar:

 `grep -Ril "_traefik_sso_middleware:" /srv/git/saltbox/roles /opt/sandbox/roles | awk 'BEGIN{RS="roles/"; FS="/defaults"}NF>1{print $1}' | sort -u`